A slice of this Chocolate Hazelnut Tahini Babka is bound to make all of your wildest babka dreams come true.

 If you're looking for another babka recipe, head over to my Pistachio Pesto Babka recipe.
 You could even double the babka dough recipe and make one Chocolate Hazelnut Tahini Babka and one Pistachio Pesto version!

 As always, I love seeing your creations and hearing from you!
 If you try the recipe for this Chocolate Tahini Babka, please share your creation with me on social media!
-You can find me on Instagram, Facebook, and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!

 Chocolate Tahini Babka